HearstAT/docker-alpinehubot/README.md

 -d hearstat/alpine-hubot
 ```

-# Run Time help
+# Run Time Help
 Since this container comes with a bot reload option, edit the external-scripts.json as needed and run the following

 ```
 docker exec $container_name python script-install.py
 ```

-Then in chat tell hubot to reload
+Then in chat tell hubot to reload (my default is thebot)

 ```
-@hubot reload
+@thebot reload
 ```

 # Building